Notes on Computing

 Continue reading

+Can you imagine an F# compiler that doesn’t understand discriminated unions (aka algebraic data types)?
 For sure not an attractive scenario but perhaps just not as horrifying as you might expect.
+For example consider how the familiar option type is defined in F#:

 Continue reading